 And this is also one of the states that left and are still leaving some impressive prints upon the Romanian culture.

-In fact, over 5% of the Romanian population is constituted by Magyar communities, which makes it the most numerous ethnical minorities in Romania.
+In fact, around 6% of the Romanian population is constituted by Magyar communities, which makes it the most numerous ethnical minorities in Romania.

 There are plenty of Hungarian theaters, museums and buildings in Romania, and the two cultures have blended smoothly during time, especially in the north-western parts.